 Many faculty want students to use computers for taking quizzes or tests, but also want to prevent access to the internet or other resources during the test.
 The Respondus Lockdown Browser is a special web browser that students can use when taking tests in Canvas.
 Once a test is started, students are locked into it until they submit it for grading; they are unable to access other web sites or programs.
 The Lockdown Browser is intended for use in on-campus, proctored settings.

-The Lockdown Browser can support - but not replace - the proctor's role.
+The Lockdown Browser can support — but not replace — the proctor's role for on-campus exams.
 Proctors still need to assure that students are not using a smartphone or other device to access information, are not copying from or collaborating with each other, etc. It is not suitable for take-at-home exams.

 What faculty need to do